Making a plan will help if you need to isolate at home after a COVID-19 test.

 A list of bright ideas for staying connected.
 Made with thanks to our supporters.

-Restaurants are closed, concerts cancelled and holidays postponed.
-It is disruptive and disappointing when events are cancelled due to COVID-19.
-But there are ways to lessen the disappointment.
+Restaurants are closed again, get-togethers cancelled and holidays postponed.
+But there are ways to lessen the disappointment and disruption.

 Ways to help keep your pre-schooler entertained, happy and safe, and carve out a little space for you, during COVID-19 self-isolation.